JessiMarosi/MissionControl/README.md

 # MissionControlPortfolio
 Portfolio demonstrating skills in space engineering, cyber/IAM security, data streaming, and full-stack development.

-# Mission Control Portfolio

 This repository contains documentation, mockups, and setup guides for the Mission Control project.

 ## Folder Structure
 - `Setup_Core_Tools/` – Guides for environment setup and tools.